 Also, there are certain eye conditions that lead to difficult lens power calculations, and can benefit by the use of ORA, such as having cataract surgery after LASIK surgery.
 During your cataract consultation, ask Dr. Yang whether ORA would benefit you in your cataract surgery.

 This is computer-assisted technology that allows the operating microscope to project clinical information on to the eye, and track the eye dynamically during cataract surgery, eliminating errors introduced by eye movement and rotation.
 This system has many applications, but there are two clinical situations that are particularly useful:

 1. For patients who have astigmatism, and wish to have it reduced during cataract surgery, knowing the axis of the astigmatism is critical.
 The CALLISTO Eye system will project an image of the astigmatism axis on to the eye during surgery.
 When the surgeon looks through the microscope, the superimposed axis will rotate to compensate if the eye rotates.

 2. Certain intraocular lenses are more sensitive and require centration with the visual axis.
 Unfortunately, the center of the visual axis does not necessarily correlate with the center of the eye or pupil.
-Before surgery, when the pre-op measurements are taken, the patient can fixate on an image, and CALLISTO Eye can determine the true visual center.
+Before surgery, when the pre-op measurements are taken, the patient can look at an image, and CALLISTO Eye can determine the true visual center.
 This center is seen in the microscope, superimposed on the eye, and the new intraocular lens can be confidently centered.